Get tailored advice by booking an appointment, or contact our academic writing or maths & stats drop-in mentors for tips and feedback.

 - Appointments are limited to 25 minutes each.
 Students may book up to four sessions a semester, and no more than one per week.
 Additional appointments may be cancelled.

 - If you fail to attend an appointment, it will count as one of your four sessions.

-- Students with who have been granted special consideration (unexpected circumstances or ongoing support) or who are undertaking a research higher degree course may be able to have alternative arrangements made for them.
+- Students with who have been granted special consideration or who are undertaking a research higher degree course may be able to have alternative arrangements made for them.
 Speak to your Student Equity and Disability Support Adviser or supervisor to find out more.

 What can I talk to an Academic Skills Adviser about?

 Anything connected to your academic work, including reading, time management, academic writing, exam preparation, language development, etc.

 What kinds of questions can I ask them?

 Anything related to your academic work that is not content specific.

 - “How can I develop my language skills?”

 - “Have I demonstrated my critical analysis in this paper?”